Validating Data Entered on a Form

 This simple example shows the checking of a numeric range on a number field.

-Cross-form Edit Checks
+Cross-Form Edit Checks

 If an edit check references a field on another form in order to validate the data, changing the data on that other form will run the edit check at the target when the user is not active on the form.

-Form B has a date field in a normalized table that checks to make sure the date is not prior to date on Form A. If the user has already entered both forms A and B to evaluate the edit check as false, but then goes and updates Form A date field to be after the date entered in Form B, a query will automatically open in Form B’s normalized table row even though the user did not have that form open.
+Form B has a date field in a normalized table that checks to make sure the date is not prior to the date on Form A. If the user has already entered both forms A and B to evaluate the edit check as false, but then goes and updates the Form A date field to be after the date entered in Form B, a query will automatically open in Form B’s normalized table row even though the user did not have that form open.